dVermin/dVermin-Python/README.md

 ### Hi there 👋

 This is the repo for The Metamorphosis: Automatic Detection of Scaling Issues for Mobile Apps.
+It contains the python implementation of dVermin.

 dVermin contains three phases, which are view mapping, inter-view inconsistent detection and intra-view detection analysis.
 This implementation will analyze the three view trees and the corresponding view image of three scale size